andrew/ultimate-awesome/README.md

 - [awesome-mcp](https://github.com/aimcp/awesome-mcp) - A collection about MCP.
 - [awesome-docker](https://github.com/arch3rpro/awesome-docker) - A collection of Docker resources, including comprehensive tools and best practices for container management, monitoring, security, automation, etc.
 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.
-- [Awesome-AI4DevSecOps](https://github.com/awsm-research/Awesome-AI4DevSecOps) - This repository offers a detailed taxonomy of existing AI-driven security solutions tailored for DevSecOps, highlighting the current research challenges and suggesting future directions for the field.
-It serves as a resource for researchers, developers, and security professionals interested in the intersection of AI and DevSecOps.
 - [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.